Jessie Aspinall: Family and later life

 On 22 June 1915, Aspinall married mining engineer Ambrose William Freeman, to whom she bore 4 children: two sons and two daughters, one of whom married the Australian artist, Peter Michael Blayney.
 The family spent two periods living in Malaya; she was widowed in 1930.

+Aspinall was actively involved with the Sydney executive of the Victoria League, the National Council of Women and the appeals committee of the Young Women's Christian Association.

+Death

-Jessie died of arteriosclerosis.
+Aspinall died of arteriosclerosis.
 Her ashes were interred in the family grave at the South Head Cemetery.

-Cultural activities

-Aspinall was actively involved with the Sydney executive of the Victoria League, the National Council of Women and the appeals committee of the Young Women's Christian Association.
+Obituaries to her appeared in the Sydney Morning Herald and in The Medical Journal of Australia.

-Jessie Aspinall will be remembered for being one of the first female doctors in general hospitals in Australia, and whose achievements challenged ingrain cultural beliefs about the position of women within society.
+Jessie Aspinall is cited as one of the first female doctors in general hospitals in Australia and her achievements challenged ingrain cultural beliefs about the position of women within society.

-Obituaries

-Obituaries to Jessie appeared in the Sydney Morning Herald and in The Medical Journal of Australia.